Skip to content

 Parameter Type Default Description

-name Required string - MCP server project name.
+name string - The name of your MCP server (default: mcp-server)

-The generator will create the following project files:
+The generator will add the following files to your existing TypeScript project:

 • Directorysrc/